 Facts about Panama City

 - Panama City is the largest city in Panama and the capital of the Republic of Panama.

-- It was founded by Spanish explorer Pedro Arias Dávila on August 15th, 1519.
+- Spanish explorer Pedro Arias Dávila founded it on August 15, 1519.

 - It is the only capital in the world to have a rainforest within the city boundaries.

-- The Panama Canal is a major contributor to the country’s GDP.
+- The Panama Canal is a significant contributor to the country’s GDP.